Free ACT Multiple Choice Questions

 Answer: C

-Rationale: Conciseness ensures writing is clear and efficient by removing unnecessary or repetitive words. - In science, identifying variables in an experiment tests:
+Rationale: Conciseness ensures writing is clear and efficient by removing unnecessary or repetitive words.

 A. Memorization